Illinois AG sues Chicago over police reforms

 "The reforms we have made in recent years, and those that lie ahead, will help us ensure Chicago has the most professional, proactive police department possible," said Emanuel.
 "I am proud that Illinois' attorney general is standing up -- for our city and our officers -- where the Trump Justice Department fell flat."

-The lawsuit documents two damning reports on the Chicago Police Department, saying "that CPD has continued to engage in a repeated pattern of using excessive force and racially discriminatory policing practices."
+The lawsuit specifically cites two damning reports on the Chicago Police Department, saying "that CPD has continued to engage in a repeated pattern of using excessive force and racially discriminatory policing practices."

+One report, from the Justice Department during the Obama administration, described the pattern resulting from "systemic deficiencies in training and accountability, including the failure to train officers in de-escalation and the failure to conduct meaningful investigations of uses of force."

 Sessions has expressed great skepticism of federally-mandated police reform measures since taking office in February, especially the use of consent decrees, and to date has not moved on the city's efforts to implement one in Chicago.